AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 To add an alias (an alternative trigger to trigger the same Truth Bullet), simply use the `/bullet-manage add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
 As you can imagine, `/bullet-manage remove-alias` follows a similar process.

+### Exporting/Importing Truth Bullets For A Channel

+If you wish to transfer Truth Bullets from a channel to another channel in this server or even to another server, or just wish to create a shareable list of Truth Bullets, you can use the export and import functions for Truth Bullets.

+To *export* Truth Bullets for a channel, you can use `/bullet-manage export-channel` with a specified channel.
+This should give you a file ending in `.json`; this is a [JSON file](https://en.wikipedia.org/wiki/JSON), and it can be shared around freely.
+No private information is stored on these other than basic information about the items themselves.

+You can also edit it directly if you wish; this should not be necessary, but can be done for advanced use cases.
+If you choose to do so, please expand the below note.

+??? note "Notes for Editing JSON"
+    While editing the JSON file, please keep in mind some limitations:

+    - **You are generally expected to know how JSON files work.
+There will be no support given for editing JSON files.**
+    - Keep the version number the same!
+The version number is used to indicate the format of the items, which makes sure JSON files work even in the future.
+Changing it can lead to unexpected side effects.
+    - Stay to the format that your JSON file has.
+Any deviations will likely not be tolerated.
+    - `image` must be a valid URL to an image, or it can be left as `null` if the item does not have an image.
+    - `aliases` must be an array of strings, where each string is an alias for the Truth Bullet.
+    - The bot enforces the same limitations as making items through the bot itself.

+You may import exported Truth Bullets for a channel through `/bullet-manage import-channel` and giving your JSON file and the target channel.
+This may be done from other servers other than the server where the file was exported from.

+The bot, by default, will error out if there are any Truth Bullets in the export that overlap with Truth Bullets already in the channel.
+To get around this, you can use the `override` option in `/bullet-manage import-channel` to replace those Bullets.

 ### Other Commands

+* `/bullet-manage move` allows you to move a Truth Bullet from one channel to another.
 * `/bullet-manage override-finder` and `/bullet-manage unfind` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/bullet-manage manual-trigger` allows you to manually trigger a Truth Bullet in the current channel, even allowing you to specify a finder if needed.
   * This can be used even when triggering Truth Bullets are *off*.
 If you prefer your players to discover Truth Bullets in a different way than what the bot allows but still would like some organization, this may be for you!